 5G-enabled applications will power more than IoT – it’ll power the ‘Internet of Everything’.
 Thanks to the technology’s low power requirement and low latency, every object (building, animal, person, coat, car, boat, BBQ) in the world can be connected to the internet in the same way individuals have been connected with smartphones.
 It’ll enable us interact with our environment and manipulate things around us like never before.

 The possibilities of 5G are quite jarring, so much so that even governments are wary of it.
-For instance, the United States government, under President Trump, is seriously considering building a 5G network owned and run by the American government, to ensure the safety and security of the network in the country.
+For instance, the United States government, seriously considered building a 5G network owned and run by the American government, to ensure the safety and security of the network in the country.

 The Australian government is also quite keen on what’s going with 5G networks in the country.
 Just like the Australian government banned Chinese tech companies such as Huawei from providing 5G infrastructure solutions in Australia, it’s keen on eliminating any chances of a threat actor gaining control over the country’s 5G networks in the future.

 Also, 5G mobile broadband plans will most likely compete with the NBN.
-With 4G speeds competing favorably with those of NBN, more people are subscribing to mobile rather than NBN.
+With 4G speeds competing favourably with those of NBN, more people are subscribing to mobile rather than NBN.
 In fact, a recent ACCC (Australian Competition and Consumer Commission) report pointed out that mobile handsets account for 61 percent of all internet activity in Australia.
-More Australians are coming to prefer having data on-the-go, and that’s bad news for the NBN, which only provides data connections in fixed locations.
-And with a lower latency and higher speed than 4G, 5G will become an even more serious threat to the NBN.
+More Australians are coming to prefer having data on the go, and that’s bad news for the NBN, which only provides data connections in fixed locations.
+And with lower latency and higher speeds than 4G, 5G will become an even more serious threat to the NBN.